 What should policymakers do?

-The above four tests provide a solid framework, but what does this mean for policymakers?
+The above four tests provide a solid framework, but how could it affect and General Qualifications (GQ) policy?
 For policymakers thinking about qualification design, I would posit three conclusions:

 Policymakers should… Recognise and accept that parent and employer views play a strong view in uptake and use of qualifications

 This is frustrating for many people in the sector, who feel such views are often out of date, or stereotyped, and that good qualification design shouldn’t be shaped by parents and employers.